Thelymitra queenslandica: Taxonomy and naming

 Thelymitra queenslandica was first formally described in 2013 by Jeff Jeanes from a specimen collected near Herberton by David Jones and the description was published in Muelleria.
 The specific epithet (queenslandica) refers to "the state of Queensland where this species is apparently endemic."

 Distribution and habitat

-The northern sun orchid mainly grows on forested slopes and occurs between Paluma and Mount Finnigan.
+Northern sun orchid mainly grows on forested slopes and occurs between Paluma and Mount Finnigan.